diffblue/cbmc/doc/cprover-manual/properties.md

 All the properties described above are *reachability* properties.
 They are always of the form

-"*Is there a path through the program such that property ... is violated?*"
+"*Is there a path through the program such that some property is violated?*"

 The counterexamples to such properties are always program paths.
 Users